HomeWordPressBlogPricingDemoContactDocs

 Age verification in the UK and EU must comply with the GDPR (and UK GDPR).
 That means a clear lawful basis, special care for biometric data, and data minimisation.
 Getting this wrong can lead to fines and reputational damage.

-Biometric data.
 Face images and any derived biometric templates are special-category data under the GDPR.
 You need both a lawful basis and an additional condition (e.g. substantial public interest, or explicit consent where appropriate).
 Even then, the principle of data minimisation applies: if you can verify age without storing the face or a reversible template, you should.
-Privacy-preserving age verification that processes the face in memory and keeps only a non-reversible representation or a token is strongly aligned with this.
+Privacy-preserving age verification that processes the face in memory and keeps only a non-reversible representation or a token matches this bar.

 The ICO (UK) and national DPAs in the EU have published guidance on age assurance.
 Review it, map your flows to the principles above, and choose providers that support minimal retention and clear documentation for audits.